dreger/audaciousfox.net/pages/masthead.md

 permalink: /masthead/
 ---

-_Energy, diction, honesty._

 Audacious Fox is written and produced by K.Q.
 Dreger.
-AF is occasionally guest edited by Dr. Christopher B. Durr.
-Topics include technology, design, video games, and science.
+Coverage includes technology, design, video games, and science.
+Occasionally, Dr. Christopher B. Durr will be contribute a guest editorial.

 ## Contact

-Correspondence is cheerfully received at <br><comments@dreger.me> or [@Dreger](https://twitter.com/dreger).
+Correspondence is cheerfully received at <comments@dreger.me>.
+I do my best respond within a day or so.
+I take [your privacy](/privacy) seriously.

+## Feeds

+Subscribe via [RSS](/feeds/main.xml), [Apple News](https://apple.news/T7mJio790S96lno9kfkfXPA), or follow me on Twitter [@Dreger](https://twitter.com/dreger).

-## Mac Software
+## Software

+I use a variety of software to publish AF.
+Below are some of my favorites:

-- TextEdit
+- Ulysses
 - WebKit
+- ReadKit
 - OmniFocus
 - Tweetbot